CyberFlameGO/svnpython/Doc/library/stdtypes.rst

 :mod:`re`.

-.. _typesseq-xrange:
+.. _typesseq-range:

 XRange Type
 -----------

-.. index:: object: xrange
+.. index:: object: range

-The :class:`xrange` type is an immutable sequence which is commonly used for looping.
-The advantage of the :class:`xrange` type is that an :class:`xrange` object will always take the same amount of memory, no matter the size of the range it represents.
+The :class:`range` type is an immutable sequence which is commonly used for looping.
+The advantage of the :class:`range` type is that an :class:`range` object will always take the same amount of memory, no matter the size of the range it represents.
 There are no consistent performance advantages.